 Cultivating the earth and planting seeds in the soil has led to a long history of “sowing community” among indigenous peoples, weaving bonds of identity around the vital need to feed ourselves.
 Not only to nourish our bodies, but to connect with the spirit of the seeds, of the water, and the air, which make it possible for our Mother Earth to provide us with sustenance.

-With this sacred understanding, the meeting for the exchange of seeds and knowledge was planned and carried out: Sowing Community on the 13th and 14th of October 2018.
+With this sacred understanding, we organized and held this gathering, an exchange of seeds and knowledge: “Sowing Community” on the 13th and 14th of October 2018.

 Ancient knowledge reminds us that before the word of humans, there was the word of Fire.
-And at his presence we must be responsible for what we speak because the Fire listens to us and collects all that information to share it.
+And in the presence of the Fire we are responsible for what we speak.
+The Fire listens to us and collects all that information to share it.